benroberts999/ampsci/README.md

 ## Compilation <a name="compilation"></a>

-* Easiest methoed is to compile using provided Makefile:
+* Easiest method is to compile using provided Makefile:
 * Copy "doc/examples/Makefile" from doc/ directory to the working directory
   * `$ cp ./doc/examples/Makefile ./`
 * All programs compiled using the Makefile (run `$ make`)